-SecretGreece has done something that had never happened before in this small, but beautiful country called Greece!!
-We went a 11 days road trip in Greece focusing on the mainland (I am afraid no islands)!!
+SecretGreece did something that had never happened before in this small, but beautiful country called Greece!!
+We went an 11 days road trip in Greece focusing on the mainland (I am afraid this time no islands)!!

-On Sunday 11/09/2016 we began our road trip to mainland Greece!
+On September 2016 we began our road trip to mainland Greece!
 We rented a car from El.
-Venizelos Athens Airport, we took all the essentials, cameras, Greek food and good mood and this unbelievable journey began!
+Venizelos Athens Airport, we took all the essentials, cameras, Greek food and together with our good mood, this unbelievable journey began!
 First destination, Peloponnese!

 From the airport, we headed to the Isthmus of Corinth, which is a narrow land bridge and it connects the Peloponnese peninsula with the rest of the mainland of Greece, near the city of Corinth.
 It was completed in 1893, but it doesn’t look so old, does it?